Altan Jalab

 Altan Jalab is a village in Afghanistan.
-At the turn of the 20th century, it has been the end of the 30th stage on the Jalalabad-Faizabad-Rustak road, about halfway between Faizabad and Rustak.
+At the turn of the 20th century, it was the end of the 30th stage on the Jalalabad-Faizabad-Rustak road, about halfway between Faizabad and Rustak.
 The area is also said to have been the location of extensive ruins of the town and fort of Kala-i-Zafar.
 More recently, Altan Jalab has been reported as the name of a small town about 27 miles southwest of Faizabad, with a stream in the vicinity.